Excellent

 • Valuation add-on - if you also require a market valuation, this adds to the fee

-For context, our survey fee represents between 0.2% and 0.4% of a typical DG9 property's purchase price.
-A single defect missed at purchase - such as a failed roof covering requiring replacement at £8,000 to £15,000, or penetrating damp remediation running to £3,000 to £6,000 - would cost many times the survey fee.
-Our inspection is an investment, not an overhead.
+For context, our survey fee works out at between 0.2% and 0.4% of a typical DG9 property's purchase price.
+One missed defect at purchase, for example a failed roof covering needing replacement at £8,000 to £15,000, or penetrating damp remediation costing £3,000 to £6,000, would come to many times the survey fee.
+We see the inspection as an investment, not an overhead.

-We provide fixed-fee quotes with no hidden extras.
-The price you see when you request a quote is the price you pay, subject only to a clearly stated access supplement for the most remote DG9 locations.
+We offer fixed-fee quotes with no hidden extras.
+The price you see when you request a quote is the price you pay, apart from a clearly stated access supplement for the most remote DG9 locations.
 Use our quote tool to get your personalised fee for any DG9 property within minutes.

 DG9 RICS Level 2 Survey Questions Answered